linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 11 Other Credit Derivatives.md

 The conversion ratio, also called the conversion premium, would determine how many shares will change.
 Shown as a ratio or as a price, it is specific to the bond.

-If a bond has a ratio of 45:1, it means the 1000 bond equals 45 shares of the underlying.
-You may see this rate listed as a percentage premium, such as 5-percent.
+If a bond has a ratio of 45:1, it means the $1000 bond equals 45 shares of the underlying.
+You may see this rate listed as a percentage premium, such as 5 percent.
 This premium means the investor who converts into shares at the market price when they bought the bond, plus a 5\% premium.
 That market price could be different than the current price for the underlying.

 Companies will execute a forced conversion to eliminate debt.
 In this case, bond debt converts to equity.
 After a forced conversion, the company will issue additional shares, which dilutes the value of those already in the marketplace.